Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

-1. Ezra appointed a committee from among the leaders of the priests to oversee the transport of the valuables they had received prior to setting off.
-This is an amazing amount of treasure as it included 25 tons of silver and 4 tons of gold.
-It shows how amazingly rich the Persian Empire was as well as how generous the king was in supplying many of these valuables.
-Ezra wisely appointed a group of 12 leaders to oversee these finances.
+1. Ezra appointed a committee from among the leaders of the priests to oversee the transport of the valuables they had received before setting off.
+There was an incredible amount of treasure, as it included 25 tons of silver and 4 tons of gold.
+It demonstrates how amazingly rich the Persian Empire was, as well as how generous the king was in supplying many of these valuables.
+Ezra wisely assigned a group of 12 leaders to oversee these finances.
 There is safety in numbers.
 If he appointed only one, there would be a great temptation to steal.
-He also listed out the items and amounts as a second safety check.
+Ezra also listed out the items and amounts as a second safety check.
+Why did he do this?

 VI.
 God gives a safe journey (31-32)